ArchangelGabriel/ML-Spellbook-CMS/docs/root/typography.md

 ### Headers

-::: DO
+::: tip
-Use title casing.
+Do use title casing.

 _"The Sunshine Kids Foundation"_
 :::

-::: DON'T
+::: danger
-Use sentence casing.
+Don't use sentence casing.

 _"The sunshine kids foundation"_
 :::